melg8/wow_issues/README.md

 As an example one of my issues that already should be closed: https://turtle-wow.org/bug-report?id=6465 (ignore the fact it was created on github and moved here and has different username, so i couldnt controll it anyway) but even for owned isssues this still holds.

+### Voting system gives you way to wote 3 times just by fast clicking up wote
+   - Original issue number: 6632
+   - Opened: 21:39 18/03/2024
+   - Status: Closed

+### Describe the Issue:
+Voting system gives you way to wote 3 times just by fast clicking up wote.
+Probably can be even further abused if you change source code on client side.
+Server seems not to check for amount of wotes from 1 person on the issue.